Esri/cityengine_for_rhino/README.md

 ## Release Notes

-#### Known Limitations
-- Depending on the location of the system temp directory, complex Rule Packages (RPK) might trigger the maximum Windows path length limitation.
-As a workaround, please change the TEMP environment variable to a shorter path and/or shorten the asset directories within the Rule Package.

-### Puma 1.0.0 (2021-11-XX)
+### Puma 1.0.0 (2021-12-10)
-* First public release.
+* Corresponds to v0.9.4 with updated documentation.
+* Published ["Street Segment" example](https://github.com/esri/puma/releases/download/v1.0.0/puma_street_segment_example_v1.zip) (for Rhino 7) to show-case the main features of Puma.
-* Supports Rhino 6 and 7.
+* Puma supports Rhino 6 and 7.
-* Supports Rule Packages from CityEngine 2021.0 and older.
+* Supports Rule Packages from CityEngine 2021.1 and older.
-* Limitation: no support for PBR material properties in Rhino 7
+* Limitation: no support yet for PBR materials in Rhino 7.

 ### Puma 0.9.4 (2021-11-15)
-* Supports Rhino 6 and 7.
+* Public Beta.
 * Updated to PRT 2.5: Supports Rule Packages (RPK) from CityEngine 2021.1 and older.
 * Fixed use of wrong rule attribute values in a GH document with multiple Puma nodes.
 * Fixed group assignment of extracted parameters.
+* Supports Rhino 6 and 7.

 ### Puma 0.9.3 (2021-09-22)
+* Internal test build.
 * Supports Rhino 6 and 7.
 * Supports Rule Packages from CityEngine 2021.0 and older.
 * Improved portability of Grasshopper documents by storing relative paths to Rule Packages (introduces a "RPK" custom parameter).